 The Cardiac Sonographer will apply a warm gel to your chest which helps them move the transducer across your skin with ease.

 Through the appointment the Cardiac Sonographer will ask you to move positions so they can capture your heart from all angles.

 The scan can take up to 45 minutes.

 The results of your Echocardiogram will be sent directly to your referring Doctor.
 Please ensure you book a timely follow-up appointment to discuss your results with them.

+The cost of an Echocardiogram will depend on the reason for your scan.
 Please ask for a quote at the time of booking.